elusivethreat/GODark_Challenge/Lab_Instructions.md

 Our threat intelligence team has been monitoring the DarkKittens hacking group closely after their recent attacks on our infrastructure.
 Their initial payloads seem to get past our threat signatures, but our EDR flags them as they attempt to inject their final stage.

-The threat hunting team has identified some anomalyous behaviour at one our of remote satellite facilities where our cold storage backups are located.
+The threat hunting team has identified some anomalous behaviour at one our of remote satellite facilities where our cold storage backups are located.
 The main IT administrator has been on leave this past week, but his account seems to login in consistently during off hours.

 Due to his level of access to the facility and IT infrastructure a breach using his credentials would be catosphrophic.
 The IT team has suspended his account,